morethanmin/morethan-log/.github/CONTRIBUTING.md

 - _Unique._ Do not duplicate existing opened issues.
 - _Scoped to a Single Bug._ One bug per report.

+If you have any great ideas of Feature Request, please avoid adding it to the Issues section in Github and instead [start a new Discussion on Github](https://github.com/morethanmin/morethan-log/discussions/categories/ideas).
+This allows the maintainers and the member a common place to discuss about the Request.
+Make sure to check if your request or idea has already been discussed or closed to avoid duplication.

 **Even better: Submit a pull request with a fix or new feature!**

 ### How to submit a Pull Request